wwoods/seriousjs/README.md

 Changelog
 ---------

+### 0.1.9
 * 2014-4-24 - Made create-static template, for sites with no server component.
   Check if callback is function for async, if it's not, unset it.
+Fixed parse error with arguments separated by newlines.

+### 0.1.8
 * 2014-4-21 - Updated create-app template.
 Added test as a TODO.
 Updated version / npm registry with latest changes.
 * 2014-4-3 - Fixed list of lists parsing, async throwing, async catch blocks in